metaplex-foundation/docs/docs/03-developer-tools/00-sugar/05-reference/01-commands.md

 sugar bundlr withdraw
 ```

-At the end of the withdraw, the funds available on the Bundlr Network will be transferred to your Solana address.
+At the end of the withdrawal, the funds available on the Bundlr Network will be transferred to your Solana address.

 ## collection